lap00zza/9anime-Companion/README.md

 1. To make the extension use: `gulp make_chrome` or `gulp make_firefox`.
 2. To get a zipped version of the extensions use: `gulp zip_chrome` or `gulp zip_firefox`

 Once done, check the `dist` directory.
-Enjoy!

 ### Instructions for running in Developement Mode
 **Chrome**
-1. Either build it from source using the above instructions, or download `9anime_Companion_chrome.zip` from: [Releases](https://github.com/lap00zza/9anime-Companion/releases) and extract it.
+1. Either [build it yourself](https://github.com/lap00zza/9anime-Companion#build-instructions), or download `9anime_Companion_chrome.zip` from: [Releases](https://github.com/lap00zza/9anime-Companion/releases) and extract it.
 (Make sure to use latest release)
 2. Open Chrome.
 Then Settings > Extensions.
 Check *Developer mode*.
 3. Click *Load unpacked extension...*
 4.  * **If you built it from source**: select the **9anime-Companion/dist** directory.
     * **If you downloaded zip from Releases**: select the extracted location.
-5. Enjoy!

 **Firefox**
-1. Either build it from source using the above instructions, or download `9anime_Companion_firefox.zip` from: [Releases](https://github.com/lap00zza/9anime-Companion/releases) and extract it.
+1. Either [build it yourself](https://github.com/lap00zza/9anime-Companion#build-instructions), or download `9anime_Companion_firefox.zip` from: [Releases](https://github.com/lap00zza/9anime-Companion/releases) and extract it.
 (Make sure to use latest release)
 2. Open Firefox.
 Then enter `about:debugging` in the URL bar and press enter.
 3. Click *Load Temporary Add-on*
 4.  * **If you built it from source**: select the **9anime-Companion/dist** directory.
     * **If you downloaded zip from Releases**: select the extracted location.
-5. Enjoy!

 ### Tests
 There are a very limited number of tests.
 To access the tests, open **src/test/test.html**.